Financial System

 The financial system (Ref.
 2 and 4) of a country has a layered structure (Fig. 1):

-• The government collects taxes from the private sector and from the commercial banks.
-If they do not get enough money to fulfill the current and previous promises of their politicians, they issue government bonds.
+- The government collects taxes from the private sector and from the commercial banks.
+If they do not get enough money to fulfill all the promises of their politicians, they issue government bonds.
 These government bonds are sold to commercial banks and they resell them to the private sector (or to the central bank).

 In today's globalized world, every level of a country's financial system has partners in other countries.
 Central banks collaborate, particularly during times of crisis.
 Large commercial banks have international branches that help companies finance their international operations.
 Private households purchase goods from online stores in other countries, book hotels, and rent cars, thereby creating their own streams of exports and imports.

-In most countries, there is no exact limit on the total size of the loans the commercial banks can issue.
-In normal times, they will grant far more loans than they have in reserves at the central bank or deposits from their customers, because they generate most of their income from the interest they earn on these loans.
+The commercial banks hold part of their "money" in accounts at the central bank for operational purposes.
+In most countries the central bank and government regulations define a minimum value for these reserves to ensure liquidity of the commercial banks, but they do not set a direct limit on the total size of the loans the commercial banks can issue.
+In normal times, the commercial banks will grant far more loans than they have in reserves at the central bank or deposits from their customers.
 Like the deposits, these loans are nothing more than numbers in the bank's computer system.
-Thus granting loans is called creating money out of thin air
+Thus granting loans is called creating money out of thin air.

-To describe this system, economists use some technical terms:
+To describe and quantify this system, economists use some technical terms:

-• The sum of cash and the required reserves of the commercial banks is called narrow or base money M0.
+- The sum of cash and the required reserves of the commercial banks is called base money M0.
 Its size is regulated by the central bank.

-• In 2025 base money M0 in the U.S. was in the range of $5 trillion, whereas broad money M2 was about $22 trillion, that is, the so-called money multiplier M2 / M0 was a bit more than 4 (see Ref.
+- In 2025 base money M0 in the U.S. was in the range of $5 trillion, whereas broad money M2 was about $22 trillion, that is, the ratio M2 to M0 was a bit more than 4 (see Ref.
 3 for current data).
+The historic name for this ratio is money multiplier.
+Another historic term is fractional reserve, because the commercial banks' reserves at the central bank are only a fraction of their liabilities.

 One Man's Debt is Another Man's Asset